garylirocks/quickrefs/azure-devops.markdown

 - Template expression `${{ variables.myVar }}`

-  - processed at compile time, for reusing parts of YAML as templates
+  - processed at compile time, based only on the YAML file content
+  - for reusing parts of YAML as templates
   - the same syntax as template parameters
   - can appear as either keys or values: `${{ variables.key }} : ${{ variables.value }}`
-  - could be a looping expression like:
+  - examples:

     ```yaml
     steps:
       - ${{ each item in parameters.my_list }}:
         - bash: "echo ${{ item }}"
         - bash: ...

+    steps:
+      - script: echo "start"
+      - ${{ if eq(variables.foo, 'adaptum') }}:
+        - script: echo "this is adaptum"
+      - ${{ elseif eq(variables.foo, 'contoso') }}: # true
+        - script: echo "this is contoso"
+      - ${{ else }}:
+        - script: echo "the value is not adaptum or contoso"
     ```

 - Macro `$(myVar)`